September 8, 2025

 Pancreatitis can range from mild to life-threatening.
 Common signs include:

 You may be surprised like us to hear that there isn’t a single cure for pancreatitis.
 Treatment focuses on supporting the body while the pancreas heals.
+Depending on severity, your vet may recommend the following:

 Most dogs recover well with prompt treatment, though some may have recurring episodes.